KELVIN CARRION DESIGN

 THE PROBLEM

-• Emerging technology ideas were exploratory but not grounded in audience insight
+• Ideas for new technologies were promising, but not grounded in real audience needs

 THE SOLUTION